sh3ki/water-reminder-alert/version2_button/WIRING.md

 ## 🔘 Button Wiring

 ```
-                   ┌──────────────────── Arduino D2
+Arduino D2 ──────── [Button] ──────── GND

-                   │
-         ┌─────[Button]─────┐
-         │                  │
-       10kΩ               GND
-         │
-        GND
+No external 10kΩ resistor is needed.
+Enable internal pull-up using `pinMode(D2, INPUT_PULLUP);`

-When button is NOT pressed: D2 reads LOW (pulled down via 10kΩ)
+When button is NOT pressed: D2 reads HIGH (internal pull-up)
-When button IS pressed:     D2 reads HIGH (connected to 5V via button)
+When button IS pressed:     D2 reads LOW (button shorts D2 to GND)
 ```

-> Alternative: Skip the 10kΩ resistor and connect one leg of the button directly
-> to D2, enable INPUT_PULLUP in code, and connect the other leg to GND.
-> The provided code uses INPUT_PULLUP — see code notes.
+> This is exactly how the provided code works: `INPUT_PULLUP` on D2.

 ---